 Fighting MRI Fatigue

-I used to not care about them at all, heck sometimes I even fell asleep!
-Now I know the glory of the brain/triple spine MRI with and without, and along the way I have stopped appreciating being shoved into a tube.
+I used to not care about MRIs at all.
+Heck, sometimes I even fell asleep!
+Now, I know the glory of the brain/triple spine MRI with and without contrast, and along the way, I have stopped appreciating being shoved into a tube.
 My legs now insist on spasming, my bladder refuses to give it a rest for a couple of hours, and the pressure points on my back and head get so painful that I have actually cried.
-A couple of years ago the accident prone, no pain no gain version of myself may have rolled her eyes at someone insisting an MRI could be that awful.
+A couple of years ago, the accident-prone, no-pain-no-gain version of myself may have rolled her eyes at someone insisting an MRI could be that awful.
 Now I know better!

 Best of luck!